 We believe Camp Washington, the Camp and Retreat Center of the Episcopal Church in Connecticut (ECCT), to exist as both a Christian ministry and resource.
-We hold the Eucharist to be the center of our worship life, helping to keep us focused on God who is the source of our life and faith.

 We believe that Camp Washington provides an opportunity for all God's people of all ages to experience God's grace through a loving, caring Christian community, and to go forth from that experience with a commitment to join God in God's mission of reconciliation and restoration.